-APPLICATION DEADLINE: Review of applications will begin November 20, 2018.
+Review of applications will begin March 11, 2019.
 Position opened until filled (or recruitment canceled).
-Position effective date of on or after January 2, 2019.
+Position effective date of on or after April 1, 2019.

 Ph.D. in Communication Sciences and Disorders, Speech-Language Pathology, or a related discipline from an accredited program;

 Hold the certificate of clinical competence (CCC) in speech-language pathology from the American Speech-Language-Hearing Association (ASHA);